KathleenGlackin/KathleenGlackin/README.md

 - 🚀 Learning Astro
 - Automating WordPress project initialization with Python and Windows Bash Scripting
-- Using WordPress as a Headless CMS with React
+- Using WordPress as a Headless CMS

 ## Get in Touch